Online Store & Ecommerce Solutions

 8. Content: Getting all the technical, accounting, and policy decisions out of the way is important, but a large part of setting up a shop website lies in gathering and preparing your content, and planning your site structure.
 You’ll need cohesive and compelling product with photography, informative and tempting product descriptions, as well as text for your home page, about page, and other informational pages.
 Product photography is very important and will need to considered when planning your budget.

-9. Point of sale & third party integration: If you have a physical store with a POS or sell on other websites such as Easy, Ebay, or Amazon you will need to consider integrating & syncing your inventory, product images & descriptions across all platforms so that you don’t over sell and are able to keep all your products up to date.
+9. Point of sale & third party integration: If you have a physical store with a POS or sell on other websites such as Easy, Ebay, or Amazon you will need to consider integrating & syncing your inventory, product images & descriptions across all platforms so that you don’t over sell and are able to keep all your products up to date, while if you decide to use a physical point of sale or a store you should get commercial roller shutters to keep everything safe.

 10. Maintenance: The day-to-day job of running a shop is not particularly glamorous.
 If you don’t like the idea of adding content to your site, updating product info, packing and shipping orders, and doing customer service, you’ll need to hire some help!